 Set Measurable Goals

 Setting measurable and effective goals with clear intent is critical to building a high-performance team.
 With a set common goal to achieve, high-performing team members find themselves motivated, energized, and more creative.
-Common values align with helping them accomplish more in less amount of time the signature virtue of any high-performance team.
+Common values align with helping them accomplish more in less amount of time, the signature virtue of any high-performance team.
 Rewards and recognition for effective performance also keep the mood of such teams upbeat and efficient.

 Humanizing the digital relationship

 A survey by 451 Research showed that while productivity can be high when working remotely, engagement suffers.
-Only 11% of employees surveyed felt more productive and more engaged with remote work than work from the office.
+Only 11% of employees surveyed felt more productive and more engaged with remote work than working from the office.
 These positive respondents tended to be more senior within a company, had prior experience with remote work, and were generally more tech-savvy.

 About 35% of workers surveyed said they felt more productive but not more engaged, stating that they were struggling with anxiety, not feeling focused, and suffering from a lack of alignment with their work team.
 Roughly 55% said they were both less productive and less engaged working from home.

-Benefits of Having High – Performance Team
+Benefits of Having A High – performance Team

 Organizations that focus on training their leaders and building high-performing teams in the emerging technology domain reap significant rewards and return on their investments.
 One cannot overemphasize the role of leaders in building high-performing teams and companies that invest in developing leadership skills, which eventually transform into high-performing organizations with a workforce with increased productivity.